Compass/compass/compass-style.org/README.markdown

 Existing modules already have reference files, so you'll most likely be adding reference files to new modules.

 So we got a great idea for an awesome module, and after a lot of thinking we decided to name it `super-awesome-module`.
 The first step to adding a new module is creating the stylesheet.
-Let's say this will be a Compass CSS3 module, so we'll create a new file as `../frameworks/compass/stylesheets/compass/css3/_super-awesome-module.scss` (relative to the `doc-src` directory).
+Let's say this will be a Compass CSS3 module, so we'll create a new file as `../frameworks/compass/stylesheets/compass/css3/_super-awesome-module.scss` (relative to the `compass-style.org` directory).
 Keep in mind that the comments inside those stylesheets are parsed with Markdown and output into the reference.

 The easiest way to find out how you should write your stylesheet is to take a look at some existing modules.
 This module won't be very useful, but you'll get the point: